MicrosoftDocs/azure-devops-docs/docs/pipelines/library/variable-groups.md

 <a name="use-a-variable-group"></a>
 ## Use variable groups in pipelines

-You can use your variable groups in your YAML or Classic pipelines.
+You can use variable groups in YAML or Classic pipelines.
+Changes that you make to a variable group are automatically available to all the definitions or stages the variable group is linked to.

+### Use variable groups in YAML pipelines

+Once you authorize a YAML pipeline to use a variable group, you can use the variable group or variables within it in the pipeline.

-### Authorize YAML pipelines to use variable groups
+#### Authorize the YAML pipeline to use the variable group

 If you only name the variable group in YAML pipelines, anyone who can push code to your repository could extract the contents of secrets in the variable group.
-To use a variable group in YAML pipelines, you must authorize the pipeline to use the group.
+Therefore, to use a variable group with YAML pipelines, you must authorize the pipeline to use the group.
 Classic pipelines can use variable groups without separate authorization.

 #### [Azure Pipelines UI](#tab/azure-pipelines-ui)